karunakarrao/DevOps/CI-CD-Jenkins/jenkins.md

 We can manage users in the jenkins and create roles for the users and restric them what they can do and what they can't do. this can be achived with a plugin known as "Role Based Authentication". this plugin allow the admin to create roles for the users and restrict their access.

 Manage Jenkins --> Manage users --> create new user --> login credentials.

-Manage Jenkins --> Manage Plugin --> install Plugin--> Role based Authentication Plugin --> Manage and Assign Roles section will appear--> from here you give permissions to the users.
+Manage Jenkins --> Manage Plugin --> install Plugin--> Role based Authorization Plugin.
+Manage Jenkins --> security section --> configure global security --> authorization --> Role based strategy Goto --> manage jenkins --> Manage and Assign Roles section will appear--> from here you give permissions to the users.

 Q. Jenkins Dashboard :
 -----------------------